PART 3: THE INTERCEPTOR PROJECT

 As steady income increased both did my and my families lifestyle changed for the better.
 My mother was able to work part time and went back to school, getting her degree in business administration that resulted in her getting a great job as an executive secretary at a local paving company.

-Not long after that bother my younger brother came of age and moved out to start their adult lives.
-Both got married.
+Not long after that my brothers came of age and moved out to start their adult lives.
+Two got married.
 Me?
 I was in no hurry.
 I had things I wanted to accomplish first.

 As for myself, I worked for almost a decade at the newspaper as a photographer and I loved my job.